Heidi Albertsen: Career

 Albertsen was chosen by Breashears in 2000 to be part of the team to climb Kilimanjaro, the world's largest freestanding mountain in Tanzania, Africa.
 The expedition had seven climbers, including Albertsen.
 She completed the climb twice, the first time in June 2000 and the second in November 2000.
 Albertsen described the quests of climbing to the top of the 19,341 feet (5,895 m) peak as experiences that challenged her "physically, emotionally and intellectually."
 She documented the climb through sketches, painting, photography, and by filming her own documentary.

 Albertsen has had noteworthy appearances in judging modeling and beauty competitions.
 In 2005, Albertsen was a celebrity judge in the Miss Universe Pageant, which was held in Thailand.
 In 1994, Albertsen was a celebrity judge in the 1994 Elite Model Look World Final in Ibiza, Spain.
 Between 1995 and 1999, she judged the Elite Model Look national competitions of Denmark, Indonesia, and Thailand.

 In 2011, Albertsen was a contestant on the Danish franchise of the television show MasterChef, which achieved the highest ratings among all MasterChef national franchises throughout Europe.
 In 2013, she reunited with the production and joined the television series as a contestant on MasterChef Denmark All-Stars.

 In November 2013, Albertsen appeared on Fox News and discussed with Carol Alt her lifelong battle with eczema and her childhood obesity.
 She wrote in detail about her regimen for curbing her eczema episodes.

 She has contributed to a host of projects, books, and publications that center on health, fitness, diet, and nutrition.
 In 2018, she was a featured contributor to a nutrition book published by Penguin Random House and Hatherleigh Press.
-She wrote that as a teenager, she modified her diet to increase her consumption of plant-based foods, and she credits this strategy to boosting her energy and helping her overcome food sensitivities.
+She wrote that as a teenager, she modified her diet to increase her consumption of plant-based foods, and she credits this strategy for boosting her energy and helping her overcome food sensitivities.